Best holiday rental deals in Strathclyde

 Holiday Letting Price Information in Strathclyde

-We analysed price data and rendered them in this graph, which shows holiday letting prices for the next twelve months in Strathclyde.
-Prices in a week of August (03/08 - 10/08) go up to £101 per night, which is the highest average price in the next 12 months.
-Strathclyde is cheaper in a week of November (02/11 - 09/11), where prices are on average £85 a night.
+We analysed price data and summarised them in this graph, which shows holiday letting prices for the next twelve months in Strathclyde.
+Prices during one week in August (03/08 - 10/08) go up to £101 per night, which is the highest average price in the next 12 months.
+Strathclyde is cheaper during one week in October (19/10 - 26/10), when prices are on average £81 a night.

 Holiday Home Availability Information in Strathclyde

 The availability graph shows the percentage of available rentals in Strathclyde.
-The week with the least available rentals is in December (22/12 - 29/12), with only 56% of the rentals available.
-It is easier to find a rental in a week of December (08/12 - 15/12), as only 22% of the accommodations are booked.
+The week with the least available rentals is in February (01/02 - 08/02), with only 61% of the rentals available.
+It is easier to find a rental during one week of April (20/04 - 27/04), when only 21% of the holiday lettings on offer are booked.

-The above is a climate diagram for Strathclyde.
-In July maximum temperatures go higher than 19°.
-Conversely, January is the coolest month in Strathclyde, with temperatures going under 2°.
-The rainiest month is July while the driest month is September.
+Above is a climate diagram for Strathclyde.
+In July, maximum temperatures climb above 19°.
+Conversely, January is the coolest month in Strathclyde, with temperatures falling below 2°.
+The rainiest month is July, while the driest month is September.

 See Scotland at a Strathclyde holiday cottage